DUID in California

 How a DRE Works

-Once a DRE arrives at the scene, they will perform a number of tests including
+Once a DRE arrives at the scene, they will perform a number of tests including the ones below:

 - test of blood alcohol content